tank208/plc-student-demo-platform/README.md

 - [Arduino PLC Course – Getting Started](https://courses.arduino.cc/explore-plc/lessons/getting-started)
 - [DIN Simul8 Projects](https://courses.arduino.cc/explore-plc/lessons/getting-started-din-simul8/)

+These external tutorials were used under the terms of the CC BY-SA 4.0 license, with attribution and modification noted in the guides.

 All content has been rewritten to support structured curriculum development, instructional clarity, and reproducible system behavior for student labs.